Segmental duplication on the human Y chromosome: Primate segmental duplications

 Most human segmental duplications are less than 300 kb in length, whereas research has begun to show that other primates, such as the chimpanzee, contain more duplications.
 There is a difference in copy number and content for about a third of the duplications with at least 94% shared identity.
 However, when the levels of segmental duplication in primates are compared with other mammals, we see that primates on average contain more than the rest of the mammalian world.

 Segmental duplications have been hypothesized to be evolutionarily significant.
 From this, it has been observed that new-lineage segmental duplications map near shared ancestral duplications when comparing the human and chimpanzee.
 This phenomenon is known as duplication shadowing and it suggests that unique regions flanking duplications are about ten times as likely to become duplicated as other randomly duplicated regions.
 One distinguishing factor of primate genomes from other mammalian genomes is the abundance of interchromosomal and interspersed interchromosomal duplications.
 48% of human duplications can be termed as interchromosomal, versus 13% in mice.

 Segmental duplications found in primate genomes fall under one of three classifications.
 These are the pericentromeric, subtelomeric, and interstitial regions.
 Segmental duplications in pericentromeric regions are unique in that around 30% of their sequence can be traced to duplications occurring from other chromosomes.
 The number of segmental duplications in pericentromeric regions is highly variable, having as few as zero.
 Twenty-nine of the forty-three pericentromeric regions have some form of segmental duplication totaling 47.6Mb, which is almost a third of all segmental duplications found in the human genome.
 Segmental duplication in subtelomeric regions are similar to those pericentromeric in that they are enriched in interchromosomal segmental duplications.
 Thirty of the forty-two subtelomeric regions contain segmental duplications.
 However, these total only 2.6Mb.
 It is not known whether the duplications of the subtelomeric regions arise from other chromosomes as with the pericentromeric regions.
 Interstitial region segmental duplications are distributed on the euchromatin between the pericentromeric and subtelomeric regions.
-They account for the most of the interchromosomal duplications.
+They account for most of the interchromosomal duplications.
 Interstitial duplications make up most of the largest and highest-identity human segmental duplications as compared to interchromosomal duplications.

 Following formation of segmental duplications, forces of evolution such as base-pair substitutions, insertions, deletions, and retrotransposition are all possible.
 It has been suggested that segmental duplications undergo homology-driven mutations.
 There are two main homology-driven processes that lead to structural alterations.
 Homology between segmental duplications can initiate NAHR, which occurs from the alignment of highly similar segmental duplications that are followed by paralogous recombination, or through the non-reciprocal transfer of sequence from one segmental duplication copy to another.
-This is referred to as gene conversion, which can be detected using newly-created computational algorithms.
+This is referred to as gene conversion, which can be detected using newly created computational algorithms.